scala/scala3/docs/HigherKinded-v2.md

 The types `Outer#Inner`, `Sub1#Inner` and `Sub2#Inner` would all exist and be regarded as equal to each other.
-But if `Outer` had abstract type members this would not work, since that type member could be instantiated differently in `Sub1` and `Sub2`.
+But if `Outer` had abstract type members this would not work, since an abstract type member could be instantiated differently in `Sub1` and `Sub2`.
 Assuming that `Sub1#Inner = Sub2#Inner` could then lead to a soundness hole.
 To avoid soundness problems, the types in `X#Y` were restricted so that `Y` was (an alias of) a class type and `X` was (an alias of) a class type with no abstract type members.